 |SIGNATURES AND ACKNOWLEDGEMENTS|

-THIS DECLARATION, Made this _______ day of ____________, 19____, by East Shores Homeowners Association, Inc., hereinafter referred to as “Association”,
+THIS DECLARATION, Made this 23rd day of October, 1996, and as amended on the 11th day of December, 2018, by East Shores Homeowners Association, Inc., hereinafter referred to as “Association”,

 WHEREAS, Association is an Association of the owners of certain property in the City of Lakeland, County of Shelby, State Of Tennessee, which is more particularly described as follows:

-Lots 1 through 47, both inclusive, as shown on the Plan of East Shores, Phase I, recorded in Plat Book 96, Page 17, in the Register’s Office of Shelby County, Tennessee, or any other subdivision thereof as herein provided;
+Lots 1 through 47, both inclusive, excepting lots 13 and 32, as shown on the Plan of East Shores, Phase I, recorded in Plat Book 96, Page 17, in the Register’s Office of Shelby County, Tennessee, or any other subdivision thereof as herein provided;

 Lot 1a, as shown on the Plan of East Shores, Phase II, recorded in Plat Book 127, Page 7, in the register’s Office of Shelby County, Tennessee, to which Plat references made for a more particular description: and,